This is the Official Mount Morris Lakes Management District Website

 WAS HELD VIA ZOOM COMPUTER AUDIO-VIDEO WEB LINK TELECONFERENCE

-Due to the COVID-19 crowd assembly guidelines issued for large meetings, it was determined that the drawdown issues could not be discussed and voted upon in an effective or legal manner at this year's Annual Meeting.
+Due to the COVID-19 crowd assembly guidelines issued for large meetings, it was determined that the draw down issues could not be discussed and voted upon in an effective or legal manner at this year's Annual Meeting.
+We were not able to conduct the essential member educational session we had planned to inform the electorate of the District about the details of the draw down process.
 That vote has been tabled to next year 2021.
-We are still planning to hold our July 18, 2020 meeting at the WWII Veterans Hall in downtown Wautoma as a live audience meeting.

 2020 ANNUAL MEETING AGENDA

 The Agenda for the meeting will be limited.
-The District busienss has to elect two commissioners for 2020-2021, and approve an operating budget for 2020-2021.
-These actions can only be implemented at the Annual District Meeting.
-Check into this website for continual updates.
-By State law, If the Annual Meeting has to be cancelled for this year, then the existing commissioners will continue in their current rolse and the same operating budget for 2019-2020 will be in effect for 2020-2021.
+The District business has to elect two commissioners for 2020-2021, and approve an operating budget for 2020-2021.
+These actions can only be implemented at a live Annual District Meeting.
+By State law, If the Annual Meeting has to be cancelled for this year, then the existing commissioners will continue in their current roles and the same operating budget for 2019-2020 will be in effect for 2020-2021.

-Lake research data will continue to be collected by Onterra LLC this summer, and more information will be posted in the DRAWDOWN tab about how silt build-up and AIS can be controlled on our lakes.
+Lake research data will continue to be collected by our Onterra LLC consultant this summer, and more information will be posted in the DRAW DOWN tab about how silt build-up and AIS can be controlled on our lakes.

 Please view this Onterra LLC You Tube video presentation before the Annual July 18, 2020 meeting: